JewelsHovan/Milestone-I/Progress.md

   - **`notebooks/`**
     - **`__init__.py`**: Initializes the notebooks package.
     - **Jupyter Notebooks**: Used for exploratory data analysis and prototyping.
+    - **`InsuranceAnalysis.ipynb`**: Analyzes the impact of insurance coverage on patient outcomes and resource use.
   - **`preprocessing/`**
     - **`__init__.py`**: Initializes the preprocessing package.
     - **`admissions_preprocessor.py`**: Preprocesses `admissions.csv`, handling missing values and feature engineering for admission data.